Skip to main content

 where delta_i(t) is the gradient and the numerator tracks how much each parameter contributed to loss reduction.
 This yields an importance measure that is both cheaper to compute and arguably more representative than the Fisher-based approximation of EWC, as it captures importance across the entire optimization trajectory rather than at a single point.

-Empirical comparisons show SI and EWC perform comparably on standard benchmarks, with SI being more memory-efficient since importance is accumulated online without storing additional matrices per task (Zenke et al., 2017).
-However, both methods share the fundamental limitation of capacity saturation.
+Empirical comparisons in the proposing paper report that SI and EWC perform comparably on standard benchmarks, with SI being more memory-efficient since importance is accumulated online without storing additional matrices per task (Zenke et al., 2017).
+Independent benchmarks broadly corroborate that the two weight-regularization methods land in a similar accuracy range, while also showing that both trail rehearsal-based approaches in class-incremental settings (Masana et al., 2023).
+Both methods share the fundamental limitation of capacity saturation.

 Riemannian Walk (RWalk)

 Chaudhry et al. (2018) (Chaudhry et al., 2018) proposed RWalk, which unifies EWC and SI by combining the Fisher information (local curvature) with the path integral (trajectory-based importance).
-RWalk also introduced the forgetting measure metric and provided a more principled comparison of regularization methods.
-The key finding was that combining both sources of importance information -- the Fisher's snapshot at the optimum and SI's trajectory-based accumulation -- yields better estimates than either alone.
+RWalk also introduced the forgetting measure, defined for each task as the difference between the maximum accuracy attained on that task at any earlier step and its accuracy after the final task, averaged across tasks (so that higher values indicate more forgetting), and provided a more principled comparison of regularization methods.
+The key finding was that combining both sources of importance information (the Fisher's snapshot at the optimum and SI's trajectory-based accumulation) yields better estimates than either alone.

 Memory Aware Synapses (MAS)